miamcbride/Mia_McBride/README.md

-&nbsp;combination of my work with Marshall's biomechanics program and &nbsp;commitment in Divison 1 athletics has sparked a personal interest in &nbsp;researching footwear alternatives that may enhance athletic performance by &nbsp;prioritizing biomechanical advantages in product design.
+&nbsp;combination of my work with Marshall's biomechanics program and &nbsp;commitment in Divison 1 athletics has sparked a personal interest in &nbsp;researching footwear alternatives that may enhance athletic performance by &nbsp;prioritizing biomechanically driven design.
 <br /><br /><br /><br /><br />

 ## Biomechanics Projects

 ### The Acute Effect of Footwear on Proprioception and Environment Spatial Perception
 I am currently recruiting and scheduling the participation of athletic individuals to partake in data collection of this project.
-To gather data, I accurately place IMUs, EMGs, and reflective markers on respective bony and muscular landmarks on the individual and construct a unique 3D model of their anatomy using Vicon Nexus.
+To gather data, I accurately place IMUs, EMG electrodes, and reflective markers on respective muscular and bony landmarks on the individual and construct a unique 3D model of their anatomy using Vicon Nexus.
 I provide instructions to the participant and use force plates to assist in data collection.
 ![NexusScreenshot](https://github.com/user-attachments/assets/be9da97e-0c95-46a2-aaf6-3ea4b95a2143)

 <br />